robcollettm2/ubiquitous-funicular/README.md

-## Springboard
+## BlueBook

-This documents the current sharp edges within the Metre2 Desktop application.
-It also explains how to create a new forward-looking professional piece of estimating software.
+A Windows 10 estimating system using the existing Metre2 Cloud infrastructure.